SIMULATeQCD: A simple multi-GPU lattice code for QCD calculations: Design strategy

 \section{Design strategy}

-$\simulat$ is a multi-GPU, multi-node lattice code written using \texttt{C++17} and utilizing the Object Oriented Paradigm (OOP) and modern \texttt{C++} features.
 In the following we discuss key ideas guiding the code's design and mention some of the tools already available for lattice calculations.
-In order to adequately address the challenges highlighted in \secref{sec:intro}, we have worked to develop code that \begin{enumerate} \item is high-performing; \item works efficiently on multiple GPUs and nodes; \item is flexible to changing architecture and hardware; and \item is easy to use for lattice practitioners with intermediate C++ knowledge. \end{enumerate}
+In order to adequately address the challenges highlighted in \secref{sec:intro}, we have worked to develop code that \begin{enumerate} \item is high-performing; \item works efficiently on multiple GPUs and nodes; \item is flexible to changing architecture and hardware; and \item is easy to use for lattice practitioners with intermediate C++ knowledge. \end{enumerate} In the remainder of the paper, we refer to these Design Goals as DG1, DG2, DG3, and DG4, respectively.
+We try to connect various design choices to these Goals and try to evaluate our execution of the Goals when we can.

 Besides support for multi-GPU via various APIs, the major difference between $\simulat$ and its predecessors lies in the clear distinction between organizational levels of the code, where much of the technical details are hidden from the highest level.
 This allows physicists without advanced C++ or hardware knowledge to write highly efficient code without having to understand low-level subtleties.
+To further help new users, and to improve clarity and reproducibility, we have extensive documentation on our GitHub.
+The documentation includes for instance examples how to use our modules, how to contribute to the code, and internal parameter choices for various algorithms like the RHMC.

 At the highest organizational level are the modules, described in \secref{sec:modules}.
 Here, we strive to write code that closely and obviously mimics mathematical formulas or short descriptive English sentences.
 The modules utilize general physics and mathematics classes, which sit at an intermediate level.
 In turn, these classes inherit from classes of the back end, which is the lowest organizational level.
 An overview of our code's inheritance scheme is depicted in Fig.~\ref{fig:organize}.